Get started with generative AI and agents in Microsoft Foundry

 Summary

 In this exercise, you explored how to deploy and chat with a generative AI model in Microsoft Foundry portal.
-You then saved the model as an agent, and configured the agent with instructions and tools before exploring options for deploying and using the agent.
+You then saved the model as an agent with instructions and tools.

 The agent explored in this exercise is a simple example that demonstrates how quickly and easily you can get started with generative AI app and agent development using Microsoft Foundry.
 From this foundation, you could build a comprehensive agentic solution in which agents use tools to find information and automate tasks, and collaborate with one another to perform complex workflows.